NhatMinh1902/Penetration-Testing/Nmap/Identifying-Vulnerabilities/README.md

 - Vulnerabilities is another word that is used frequently in the information security industry and can have different meanings based on context.
 When discussing CVEs always consider the following definition of a vulnerability taken directly from [cve.org](https://www.cve.org/):
 - To gauge the legitimate impact of a CVE and to aid in prioritizing remediation efforts, many organizations will use what is called the Common Vulnerability Scoring System (**CVSS**).
 The **CVSS** is a method of qualitatively measuring the severity of a vulnerability from 0 (no impact) to 10 (critical). **CVSS** is owned and maintained by FIRST, which is a US-based non-profit organization focused on aiding security and incident response teams worldwide.
 While a 1 to 10 scoring range may seem simple, the calculation is actually quite complex and takes into account many aspects such as attack complexity, impact on the **CIA**, what privilege level is required for exploitation, and many more.

+## Introduction to Nmap Scripting Engine

+- Among the most powerful features Nmap has to assist you in enumerating CPEs, identifying **CVEs**, and even in some cases exploiting systems is the **Nmap Scripting Engine (NSE)**.
+- Using `--script` flag followed by the name of the NSE script.
+- To get additional insight into what the script does before running it, using the `–script-help` command is extremely helpful.

+    ```
+        nmap --script-help vulners.nse
+    ```